Austinn Jones

-In 2005 he suffered a major setback when he was dropped to the Victorian Football League midway through the year.
+In 2005, he suffered a major setback when he was dropped to the Victorian Football League midway through the year.
 Although he regained his form, Jones admitted that he was at his lowest ebb as a player at this stage.
 He fought his way back into the seniors and performed admirably during the Saints' late-season charge into the top four.

-Despite hinting at his retirement previously, it was a huge shock when Jones called it quits from the game with one year to run on his contract, and having just turned 29.
+Despite hinting at his retirement previously, it was a huge shock when Jones called it quits from the game with one year to run on his contract, having just turned 29.
 He cited the mental pressures, more than the physical toll, as the reason for his retirement.
-In 2006 he was the contracted as the playing coach at country football club, the Narre Warren Magpies.
-His venture as coach was a successful one; in his first year as coach the team won the Casey Cardinia Football League grand final.
+In 2006, he was the contracted as the player-coach at country football club the Narre Warren Magpies.
+His venture as coach was a successful one; in his first year as coach, the team won the Casey Cardinia Football League grand final.
 Jones coached Narre Warren again in 2007.

-Narre Warren, under the guidance of Aussie Jones in his last game as playing coach, won back to back premierships on 22 September 2007.
+Narre Warren, under the guidance of Aussie Jones in his last game as player-coach, secured the second of two back-to-back premierships on 22 September 2007.
 He coached Gippsland Power in the 2008 TAC Cup season.

 In July 2012, Jones was appointed as head coach of the newly formed standalone VFL team Bendigo Gold, with his coaching stint to commence in Gold's inaugural year as a standalone VFL side in 2013.